frequently asked questions

 20. Who owns the land?
 Can I borrow money from the bank to finance my house?

-• Currently, the land (Lot 100 Hoschkes Lane, Maclean 2463) is owned by Jagera EcoCommunity Pty Ltd previously Sustainable Futures Australia Pty Ltd.
+• Currently, the land (Lot 100 Hoschkes Lane, Maclean 2463) is owned by Jagera EcoCommunity Pty Ltd (previously Sustainable Futures Australia Pty Ltd.) as trustee for the Jagera EcoCommunity Unit Trust

 • Once the community infrastructure is constructed (Hoschkes Lane upgrade, Jagera ring road and services etc), and residential lots registered with the NSW Lands Title Office, ownership will be transferred to community members based on the units they purchased in the Unit Trust.
 Therefore the lots will be in private ownership.
 The community lot will be in shared ownership between all community members.
 Jagera EcoCommunity Pty Ltd will no longer have any interest or investment in the land and the Unit Trust will be extinguished.